Company History

 1950 – WFAA-TV is acquired and eventually becomes the leading network-affiliated station in the Dallas/Fort Worth market.
 By the time the Company sells its broadcast operations to Gannett in 2013, WFAA has become a nationally-recognized model of integrity in broadcast journalism.

-1981 – A. H. Belo Corporation becomes publicly held on December 9.
-The company lists on the New York Stock Exchange two years later and is one of the oldest companies on the NYSE.
+1981 – A. H. Belo Corporation becomes publicly traded on December 9.
+The Company lists on the New York Stock Exchange two years later and is one of the oldest companies on the NYSE.

 1991 – A. H. Belo Corporation acquires the assets of its failing crosstown rival, the Dallas Times Herald, after a decades-long battle for market leadership.
 The purchase enables the seller to fund the Times Herald pension commitment.

-1997 – A. H. Belo Corporation doubles its size once again by acquiring the Providence Journal Company, owner of newspapers and television stations nationwide.
+1997 – A. H. Belo Corporation doubles in size again by acquiring The Providence Journal Company, owner of newspapers and television stations nationwide.

 1999 – A. H. Belo Corporation combines its Company-wide Internet initiatives into a freestanding entity called Belo Interactive, which morphed over time into the award-winning Medium Giant, a full-service digital marketing agency.